JaMo42/window_manager/README.md

  - Right: Battery charge, volume, current time, and a system tray

+## XDND

+Supporing XDND using the recommended way of forwarding all XDND client messages to the reparented client windows doesn't want to work for me so it's currently implemented in a very hacky way where all client windows are just reparented onto the root window when a drag & drop operation starts.

+However some programs forget to signal that the operation has stopped leaving client windows detached from their frames, if this happens simply clicking on the root window will reparent all clients back into their frames.

+Optionally this can also be disabled by building without the `xdnd-hack` feature (enabled by default).

 ## ws_tool

 A basic python script that lets you interact with workspaces.